kallehed/Advent-of-code-2024/README.md

 Noulith is the greatest language I have set my eyes on in a long time.
 It's slow, it has diabetes, but it's amazing.
 Infix by default works so well with the nice builtin functions which often take 2 args. `list map (+1) filter (==3)`.
 I like `!` more than haskells `$`.
 Nice for loops where you can generate things easily like clojure or scala.
 It has amazing destructuring and pattern matching.
 Somebody should standardize this, when it has some more features like sum types and so on.

 One drawback is -  to figure out how to actually use the language - I looked at the github README.md and the blogpost "Designing a Programming Language to Speedrun Advent of Code", both of which together seemed to contain the complete specs of the language.
 This felt wrong, but also right.
 I also used the REPL a lot, you could even tab to find functions you wanted.
 Everything felt very straightforward.
 Damn, this language has the most amazing syntax (even though it seems incredibly hard to parse...).

+Scala has interesting syntax, but feels very slow